tobek/laminae/notes.md

 - rilke quote about god coming
     + Why don’t you think of him as the one who is coming, who has been approaching from all eternity, the one who will someday arrive, the ultimate fruit of a tree whose leaves we are?
 What keeps you from projecting his birth into the ages that are coming into existence, and living your life as a painful and lovely day in the history of a great pregnancy?
 Don’t you see how everything that happens is again and again a beginning, and couldn’t it be His beginning, since, in itself, starting is always so beautiful?
 If he is the most perfect one, must not what is less perfect precede him, so that he can choose himself out of fullness and superabundance?
 Must he not be the last one, so that he can include everything in himself, and what meaning would we have if he whom we are longing for has already existed?
     + As bees gather honey, so we collect what is sweetest out of all things and build Him.
 Even with the trivial, with the insignificant (as long as it is done out of love) we begin, with work and with the repose that comes afterward, with a silence or with a small solitary joy, with everything that we do alone, without anyone to join or help us, we start Him whom we will not live to see, just as our ancestors could not live to see us.
 And yet they, who passed away long ago, still exist in us, as predisposition, as burden upon our fate, as murmuring blood, and as gesture that rises up from the depths of time.
 - "So you must not be frightened if a sadness rises up before you larger than any you have ever seen; if a restiveness, like light and cloudshadows, passes over your hands and over all you do.
 You must think that something is happening with you, that life has not forgotten you, that it holds you in its hand; it will not let you fall.
 Why do you want to shut out of your life any uneasiness, any miseries, or any depressions?
 For after all, you do not know what work these conditions are doing inside you." - rilke - CGP?
+NGD
 - "I am circling around God, around the ancient tower, and I have been circling for a thousand years, and I still don't know if I am a falcon, or a storm, or a great song." rilke - CGC
 - "I am the rest between two notes which are somehow always in discord." rilke - CEP?
 - "Shattered people are best represented by bits and pieces." rilke
 - chaucer metal quote from saturn or bloody mars stuff (in quotes.txt)
-- "Should you shield the canyons from the windstorms you would never see the true beauty of their carvings." ― Elisabeth Kübler-Ross NGP NGD CGD
+- "Should you shield the canyons from the windstorms you would never see the beauty of their carvings." ― Elisabeth Kübler-Ross NGP NGD CGD
 - James Richardson
     - Vectors: Aphorisms & Ten-Second Essays_, Richardson 2001
         - 166. Beware of knowing your virtues; you may lose them.
 Beware of knowing your vices; you may forgive them.
-(NGD, CGD)
+(NGP, CGD)
         - 273. You who have proved how much like me you are: how could I trust you?
-(NGD, CGD)
+(CGD)
     - James Richardson, Vectors 2.0: More Aphorisms and Ten-Second Essays
         - 17. When all agree, so does the Devil.
         - 148. Billions of years, the dust hasn't settled.
 Water's still seeking its own level.